 BATTERY CHEMISTRY: Type of chemistry of the hearing aid battery.
-Choices are ZN-AIR(ZincAir) and SILVER.
+Choices are ZN-AIR(ZincAir), SILVER, and type 2.0V.
 This choice will almost always be ZN-AIR.
+Note: the 2.0V chemistry type is optional and only available when in advanced mode.